Emilia-Capital/comment-hacks/readme.md

 * The option to disallow comments below a certain length.
 * The option to redirect first time commenters to a thank you page.
 * An input field on the comment edit screen to change the comment parent ID.
+* Links in the admin comments section to email individual commenters.
+* A button in the WP toolbar to email all the commenters on a post.

 ## Screenshots